 We measured velocities for each Sculptor group object by cross-correlation (Tonry & Davis 1979) with our spectra of stars with known radial velocities.
 The cross-correlation was done with the IRAF task FXCOR.
 First, we used FXCOR to perform continuum subtraction of the object spectra.
-Next, we applied a ramp filter to dampen the highest and lowest frequency Fourier components; if left unfiltered, these frequencies produced broad features that masked the narrow cross-correlation peaks.
-We fit the narrow cross-correlation peaks with Gaussians, which produced typical internal velocity errors per measurement of 30 km s-1 for objects with spectra similar to the templates.
-We cross-correlated each of the object spectra with 7 template spectra (taken over the course of our four nights) of objects with known velocities.
-When the measurements using each of the 7 templates were averaged, we found typical standard deviations of ~7 km s-1, as expected by \sqrt{N} statistics.
-For a number of objects, no significant cross-correlation peak was found.
-Most of these objects contained emission lines at wavelengths other than the rest wavelengths of common strong lines (indicating that they are background galaxies), some had spectra that were too weak for analysis, while one had the spectrum of an HII region at the velocity of NGC 55.
-Table 3 summarizes the radial velocity results.
+Next, we applied a ramp filter to dampen the highest- and lowest-frequency Fourier components; if left unfiltered, these frequencies produced broad features that masked the narrow cross-correlation peaks.
+We fitted the narrow cross-correlation peaks with Gaussians, which produced typical internal velocity errors per measurement of 30 km s-1 for objects with spectra similar to the templates.
+We cross-correlated each of the object spectra with seven template spectra (taken over the course of our four nights) of objects with known velocities.
+When the measurements using each of the seven templates